openmultiplayer/web/docs/scripting/resources/Componentslots.md

 :::info

-Use them to work with the [GetVehicleComponentInSlot](../functions/GetVehicleComponentInSlot) function.
+The following car mod types can be used to work with the [GetVehicleComponentInSlot](../functions/GetVehicleComponentInSlot) function.

 :::